Well Doncaster Annual Report 2021-22

 The CoP utilises the expertise of it’s members in understanding the needs of the local population by leading the development of and monitoring the impact of the VCFS, shaping and influencing locality commissioning, fostering collaboration for impact and capacity building within the VCFS.
 Discussions have included worked centred around a collaborative approach to the 2021 winter plans, knowledge sharing, networking, collaboration around up and coming funding opportunities and sector insight gathering.

-In the next year Well Doncaster will be focusing on key areas including; championing local decision making, upskill workforce to deliver and challenge practice inline with evidenced based community centred approaches, re-shape commissioning and community investment approaches and understanding and mobilising the strengths and assets within Doncaster’s communities.
+In 2022-23 Well Doncaster will be focusing on key areas including; championing local decision making, upskill workforce to deliver and challenge practice inline with evidenced based community centred approaches, re-shape commissioning and community investment approaches and understanding and mobilising the strengths and assets within Doncaster’s communities.
 We will continue to work towards reducing health and wealth inequalities, strengthen communities, embed community centred approaches across partnerships and improve the health and wellbeing of all.